Samaritan's Purse

 Operation Heal Our Patriots

 This program is designed to strengthen the marriages of U.S. military veterans who have been wounded or injured since 9/11.
-The primary component of Operation Heal Our Patriots takes place at Samaritan Lodge Alaska, a wilderness retreat offering outdoor activities and Biblically-based marriage enrichment classes.
-Since 2012, more than 1,380 couples have participated in the program.
+The primary component of Operation Heal Our Patriots takes place at Samaritan Lodge Alaska, a wilderness retreat offering outdoor activities and Biblically based marriage enrichment classes.
+Since 2012, 1,725 couples have participated in the program.

 Animals, Agriculture & Livelihoods